chenglou/reason-project-ideas/README.md

 For those who want a pure AST editor, this is the transition step toward that idea.

 Once syntax becomes a personal preference, the printer's correctness becomes much less of a concern.
 Up until this point we needed very clear and deterministic rules on how things should print in our editor.
 In the future, maybe we can use some heavy lifting to print out the code using complicated heuristics learned from the coder's habit (machine learning?
 This *is* the far-fetched ideas section =)).

+### Debugging experience
+OCaml has a time-traveling debugger!
+Right now it's full terminal-based and interacting with it requires a couple keystrokes too many for common actions.
+We can sugar coat it.